 This easy grilled chicken is made with just 5 simple ingredients in less than 30 minutes.
 Tender, juicy and flavorful grilled chicken breast every time!

 Grilled chicken is one of my favorite things to make during the summer.
 I love how juicy and tender the meat gets, with a delicious charred flavor.
-It’s super simple to whip up and can be cooked in unison with grilled vegetables or grilled corn to make an easy, no-fuss meal.
+It’s super simple to whip up and can be cooked in unison with grilled vegetables, vegetable skewers or grilled corn to make an easy, no-fuss meal.

 Seasoning + marinade